den-materials/express/readme.md

 Notice the `GET` verb in combination with the `/` path here.
 These are the two things needed to route an HTTP request.

->Can you give an example of the verb/path combination that would be appropriate for reading the "about" page?
+>Can you give the verb/path combination that would be appropriate for reading the "about" page?

 Now let's run our server